jonathantemplin/BayesianPsychometricModeling/ReadMe.md

----
-title: "PSQF 7375: Bayesian Psychometric Modeling Syllabus"
-output: word_document
----

-*_Note:_ The online syllabus at the address provided above will always have the most current information.*
+This repository contains course files and information for PSQF 7375: Bayesian Psychometric Modeling, initially taught in Spring 2019 at the University of Iowa.
+During the term, the syllabus will appear below:

 ## Course Information